jgorthi/Kmeans/README.md

-"Kmeans algorithm implemented in python"
+Kmeans algorithm implemented in python